-The average American women will have to deal with their period for around 40 years.
+The average American woman will have to deal with their period for around 40 years.
 If a woman’s period lasts around five days that equals about 2,400 days over the course of a lifetime or about six and a half years.
 That’s a lot of time bleeding and that all has to go somewhere.
 Most women rely on tampons, pads or a combination of the two.
 With that in mind, it is estimated that around 20 billion pads, tampons and applicators are dumped into North American landfills every year.
 That’s a lot of waste and a lot of money.
 The average woman spends anywhere from $150 to $300 a year on feminine hygiene products.
 That’s $6,000 on the conservative end.

-To save money and the help reduce my waste I made the switch to menstrual cup.
+To save money and the help reduce my waste I made the switch to a menstrual cup.
 It was very scary and intimidating at first and it took me almost a year to finally make the switch, but I’m so happy and wish I would have done it sooner.

 Menstrual cups range in price from under $20 to over $50 and last years, lifespan varies from brand to brand.
-Although initial price may be steep, in the long run you are saving a lot of money are a lot of waste.
+Although the initial price may be steep, in the long run you are saving a lot of money are a lot of waste.

 Bonus Failed Swap – Plastic Free Deodorant

 Despite all the progress I made, there was one swap I attempted to make and failed at.
-I tried to switch to a plastic free deodorant and it did not work for me.
+I tried to switch to a plastic-free deodorant and it did not work for me.
 The brand I tried did not work at all, I was smelly within a few hours, and I don’t normally smell.
-Also the application was bothersome and irritating to my skin.
+Also, the application was bothersome and irritating to my skin.
 I only tried one brand, so I’m not writing this swap off yet, but it is a fail for me as of this moment and probably for the next few months.

 Sustainable Habits for the Future Pt.
 2